brombal/stylix-docs/markdown/media-queries.md

 </StylixProvider>
 ```

-The StylixProvider `media` prop array can contain any number of entries and can be any values that can follow "@media" in the CSS media query specification.
-They can also be an empty string—corresponding styles will be output without any media query (i.e. applied to any screen size).
+The StylixProvider's `media` prop array can contain any number of entries, and each value can be any string that follows "@media ..." in regular CSS.
+You can also include an empty string—corresponding styles will be output without any media query (i.e. applied to any screen size).

 A style prop's array entries will be applied only within their corresponding media query.
 Omitting values, or using `null`, `undefined`, `false`, or empty strings will simply not output any style for that property within the corresponding media query.